Blog

 The fines for texting and driving varies but does not usually exceed $500.
 If you are pulled over for using a cellphone while driving without using the hands-free mode, you could be fined up to $75 for the first offense, $125 for the second offense and $175 for the third offense.

 If you were injured in a crash you believe was committed by a distracted driver, there may be sufficient evidence to file a claim for compensation.
-Our licensed attorneys at Peter T. Nicholl Law Offices has pursued maximum compensation in verdicts and settlements on behalf of those who have been harmed by others.
+Our licensed attorneys at The Law Offices of Peter T. Nicholl have pursued maximum compensation in verdicts and settlements on behalf of those who have been harmed by others.

 An initial consultation with our firm is 100 percent free with no risks or obligations.
 You pay us nothing up front to utilize our services should you have a valid claim.
 We only get paid if you obtain a recovery.